Granite vs Quartz in Coastal Florida: Salt Air Impact

 7. Is granite more heat-resistant than quartz?

 Yes, granite has better heat resistance because it is a natural stone formed under extreme heat.
 It can handle hot pans better than quartz.
-Quartz, while durable, is engineered with resins that can be damaged by very high temperatures, so heat protection is recommended.
+Quartz has a low heat tolerance and cannot be used outdoors because its engineered resins can scorch or be permanently damaged under heat conditions.

 8. Which countertop lasts longer in humid environments?